 Children two years of age and older require a ticket to enter Isotopes Park.
 Children under the age of two years are not required to have a ticket unless they will occupy their own seat.
 Children ages two through 12 are eligible for a $2 discount (excluding May 5) in the Reserved Level only.

 The CNM Guest Services Booth, located behind Section 102 on the concourse, will be open the same time as the gates and will stay open until approximately 30 minutes following the game to assist with lost items, lost guests, emergencies, accommodations or any other questions or concerns that may arise.

 Fans may register comments and/or suggestions during games at the CNM Guest Services Booth.
-Fans may also email comments/suggestions to [email protected] or mail comments/suggestions to our Administrative Office at Isotopes Park.
+Fans may also email comments/suggestions to [email protected] or mail comments/suggestions to our Administrative Office.